wagtail/wagtail/docs/wagtail_search.rst

     ]
   }

 What if you wanted access to the rest of the results context or didn't feel like using JSON?
-Wagtail also provides a generalized AJAX interface where you can use your own template to serve results asyncronously.
+Wagtail also provides a generalized AJAX interface where you can use your own template to serve results asynchronously.

 The AJAX interface uses the same view as the normal HTML search, ``wagtailsearch_search``, but will serve different results if Django classifies the request as AJAX (``request.is_ajax()``).
 Another entry in your project settings will let you override the template used to serve this response: